Monday, March 17, 2025

 Absent Friends.

-A couple of years ago, I lost three good friends to various illnesses and diseases.
+A couple of years ago, in quite a short time, I lost three good friends to various illnesses and diseases.
 Although I knew they were all seriously ill, only one of them was expected.
 But even that was sooner than we had all thought.

 My other two friends had given me reason to believe they were improving, and that everything was going to be fine.
 It turns out one was mistaken, the other was simply keeping it all to himself.